BikingFox/100-days-of-code/log.md

 **Thoughts**: Its a really cool setup, and I'm excited to dive into the full setup.
 Also excited to get into the community.
 I wasn't very motivated to work on anything coding related tonight, but glad I did.

+### Day 0: September 2, 2020 - 7:18 a.m.
+##### Finish GIT

+**Today's Progress**: Completed the GIT homework and assignment.
+Git Basics is now completed.

+**Thoughts:** I am committing to doing 100 days of code!
+No more missing.
+Today I finished the Git Basics module.
+I have never understood GIT before, but it is beginning to make sense.
+The remote and local repositories make sense and is a great idea.
+The biggest thing I'm wrapping my brain around is the Stage and Commit portion of it.
+Commit makes sense, but still figuring out the importance of Stage.

 ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.